 However, the Malaysian plywood industry remained resilient throughout much of the global economic crisis.
 One of the main reasons was that most of the 180 plywood mills in Malaysia have been in operation for 20 years or more.
 Therefore, depreciation on most fixed assets had already been written off.
 Plywood mill businesses did not have the added financial burden of servicing mortgage payments on property loans.
 Most capital expenditure, for example, for upgrading of machineries could be deferred until the economy picked up again.
 Secondly, under current laws and regulations, the incorporation of new plywood mills businesses is strictly forbidden.
 The only route to a plywood business ownership in Malaysia is via the purchase of an existing plywood business, which has restricted competition and reduced overcapacity.

-Figure 5.25.
-Malaysia - exports of plywood by volume, 2005-2010
+Figure 5.24.
+Malaysia - Exports of plywood, by value, 2005-2010